BitPassion/audiocraft_ush/docs/MBD.md

 AudioCraft provides the code and models for MultiBand Diffusion, [From Discrete Tokens to High Fidelity Audio using MultiBand Diffusion][arxiv].
 MultiBand diffusion is a collection of 4 models that can decode tokens from
 <a href="https://github.com/facebookresearch/encodec">EnCodec tokenizer</a> into waveform audio.
-You can listen to some examples on the <a href="https://ai.honu.io/papers/mbd/">sample page</a>.

 <a target="_blank" href="https://colab.research.google.com/drive/1JlTOjB-G0A2Hz3h8PK63vLZk4xdCI5QB?usp=sharing">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>